Latency vs. Learning - Balancing Speed, Quality, and Trust in EdTech

 • We were gearing up to launch a highly anticipated real-time collaborative whiteboard during live sessions

-• Early tests loved the interaction, but QA reported issues with loading the whiteboard in lower-bandwidth areas, especially rural schools
+• Early testers loved the interaction, but QA reported issues with loading the whiteboard in lower-bandwidth areas, especially rural schools

 • Engineering team proposed a fallback mode for slow networks, but it would strip out key collaboration tools (i.e. drawing layers, sticky notes, animations)